 What Can You Expect on Futures Expiration Day?

-Bitcoin is expected to experience a swell of volatility as BTC derivative contracts worth over $8 billion are about to expire at the end of this week.
-With open interest for both BTC futures and options contracts at an all-time high, the upcoming expiration day could jolt Bitcoin back into action.
+Bitcoin was expected to experience a swell of volatility as BTC derivative contracts worth over $8 billion were about to expire.
+With open interest for both BTC futures and options contracts at an all-time high, the expiration day could jolt Bitcoin back into action.

 This article will give you a better understanding of futures contract expiration and how it impacts BTC value.
-We shall first explain the entire process of futures expiry.
-Following that, we dive into why market volatility tends to increase on this day and how you can navigate through it safely.
+We shall first explain the entire process of futures expiry and then dive into why market volatility tends to increase on this day and how you can navigate through it safely.